 The special use shall in all other respects conform to the applicable regulations of the district in which it is located, except as such regulations may in each instance be modified by the County Board pursuant to the recommendation of the Zoning Board of Appeals.
-This is true; no variances are requested.
+This is true; no variances are requested, if the parking stalls depth are corrected.